aws-samples/deploy-yolov8-on-edge-using-aws-iot-greengrass/README.md

 ### (1) How to Setup Edge Device with IoT Greengrass V2?
 - Use the [Blog](https://aws.amazon.com/blogs/iot/using-aws-iot-greengrass-version-2-with-amazon-sagemaker-neo-and-nvidia-deepstream-applications/) to provision an edge device like NVIDIA Jetson with IoT Greengrass V2.
-- Alternatively, you can use the following script:
+- Alternatively, you can use the following script and run in the Edge Device:
     ```
     $ cd com.aws.yolov8.inference/
     $ chmod u+x provisioning.sh